-- Provide more humane care for animals; update four outdated and undersized enclosures with larger, more natural and safer spaces. - Protect animal health and safety; modernize zoo's substandard 45-year-old animal clinic determined deficient by the Association of Zoo's and Aguariums. - Increase access to conservation education; provide more space for summer camps, classes and hands-on learning for kids, adults and families. - Improve water quality; replace the zoo's 1950s sewer system, reducing pollination by separating sewage from stormwater, harvesting runoff for reuse. - Conserve, reuse water; install water recycling filtration systems; replace leaking, wornout plumbing, irrigation systems, saving 11,000,000 gallons of water annually.
+- Provide more humane care for animals; update four outdated and undersized enclosures with larger, more natural and safer spaces. - Protect animal health and safety; modernize zoo's substandard 45-year-old animal clinic determined deficient by the Association of Zoos and Aquariums. - Increase access to conservation education; provide more space for summer camps, classes and hands-on learning for kids, adults and families.

-About the Committee
+About the committee